figaw/linkerd-website/linkerd.io/content/2.11/tasks/debugging-your-service.md

 deployment may be exactly what is causing the errors that web is returning.

 Let's scroll a little further down the page, we'll see a live list of all traffic that is incoming to *and* outgoing from `web`.

+{{< note >}}The traffic information comes from the Tap component.
+If you're following immediately from the Getting Started guide, you may need to restart the pods for this to be setup correctly.{{< /note >}}

 This is interesting:

 {{< fig src="/images/debugging/web-top.png" title="Top" >}}